The moisture content and temperature of grain play a big role in how long that grain can be stored without significant deterioration.

-He recommends starting to natural-air dry corn and soybeans when the average air temperature is about 40 degrees.
+He recommends grain belt to store the grain with starting to natural-air dry corn and soybeans when the average air temperature is about 40 degrees.
 The maximum initial corn moisture for natural-air drying using an airflow rate of at least 1 cfm/bu is 20% this year due to the increased potential for deterioration because of damaged or immature kernels.
 The expected drying time for corn is about 45 to 50 days using an airflow rate of 1 cfm/bu.

 Drying time is proportional to the airflow rate, so at an airflow rate of 1.25 cfm/bu, the drying time is about 35 to 40 days.
 Adding heat will change the final corn moisture but will change the drying speed only slightly.

 Ensure that the fan’s airflow rate is adequate by checking fan charts or estimate airflow by using the fan selection program available at the NDSU grain drying and storage website (here).